 - You must have a valid passport with an expiration date of at least six months after your program ends before you can book an international flight.
 Don’t forget to sign your new passport when it arrives!

-- Be sure to read program provider instructions about arrivals (what time of day to arrive, concluding date(s) of the program).
+- Read program provider instructions about arrivals (what time of day to arrive, when you can depart).
 They will usually contain information about when to arrive, which airport if there is more than one in your city, and they may offer a shuttle service to your housing.
 You may also want to see if other students from your program can fly with you, perhaps meeting up in a big hub city and flying the last leg together, so you can navigate together.

 - Look closely at the layovers on your flight itinerary.
 We suggest a minimum of one hour to make a flight connection domestically, and at least two hours if it is an international connection.
-Sometimes flights may contain a connection between two different airports in the same city (like JFK and Newark in New York City) which may be very far from each other, and are often expensive to transit between with an Uber or taxi.
+Please allow more layover time if possible.
+Sometimes flights may contain a connection between two different airports in the same city (like JFK in New York City and Newark, NJ) which may be very far from each other, and are often expensive to transit between with an Uber or taxi.
 If you have heavy bags we wouldn’t recommend you choose this!
+Google Flights is a useful tool for searching flights and tracking prices.

 - Be aware that a transit visa might be required when you have a layover in another country.
 This is especially common for non-U.S. passport holders, but can be true even for U.S. citizens.